NGC 3310

 NGC 3310 is a grand design spiral galaxy in the constellation Ursa Major.
-It is a starburst galaxy and it is likely that NGC 3310 collided with one of its satellite galaxies about 100 million years ago, triggering widespread star formation.
-It is thought to be located approximately 46 million light-years away from the Earth, and is thought to be about 22,000 light-years wide.
+Its velocity with respect to the cosmic microwave background is 1169±13 km/s, which corresponds to a Hubble distance of 17.25 ± 1.22 Mpc.
+However, eight non-redshift measurements give a closer mean distance of 13.100 ± 1.142 Mpc.
+It was discovered by German-British astronomer William Herschel on 12 April 1789.

+NGC 3310 is a starburst galaxy and it is likely that it collided with one of its satellite galaxies about 100 million years ago, triggering widespread star formation.
 The ring clusters of NGC 3310 have been undergoing starburst activity for at least the last 40 million years.